ig3/srf/README.md

  * cards reviewed and minutes studied in the past 24 hours
  * cards due and predicted minutes to study in the next 24 hours
- * average study time per day
+ * average study time per day (short term and long term average)
  * average number of new cards per day
  * percent of cards that you got correct (i.e. not rated Fail)
  * number of cards due and overdue for review